squid-cache/squid-cache.github.io/docs/Features/BetterStringBuffer.md

 for access or manipulation.
 Offset-based API needs to be provided for all actions instead.

+> :information_source:
-**NP:** I/O is the one exception to this, where output may be done from the current string buffer.
+    I/O is the one exception to this, where output may be done from the current string buffer.

 Preferably IO is done through the highest-level of construct tracking the child-strings and thus being buffer-agnostic and most importantly